 Helping your child at home

-When children come to Nursery we encourage them to undertake simple tasks independently, such as taking their coats on and off, washing their hands after using the toilet, putting their own apron on.
+When children come to Nursery we encourage them to undertake simple tasks independently, such as putting on their coats on and taking them off, washing their hands after using the toilet, putting their own apron on.
 We feel this is very important to develop children’s self esteem and co-ordination skills.
 These tasks can be easily practised at home and remember to praise the children’s efforts, no matter how small!

 Develop good listening skills

 The ability to listen is important in a child’s learning journey and it is an on-going skill which they will continue to develop through their childhood.
-Its everyday things that we take for granted that make the biggest difference such as talking to each other while you walk to the shops, talking about your day at family meal times, playing eye-spy whilst taking car journeys, play games like Simon Says or reading a story together at bed time.
+It is everyday things that we take for granted that make the biggest difference, such as talking to each other while you walk to the shops, talking about your day at family meal times, playing eye-spy whilst taking car journeys, playing games like Simon Says or reading a story together at bed time.

-Encourage using number words and counting in play and everyday situations.
-When your out shopping you could ask your child to help by asking them to get you 2 apples or 3 bananas.
-Count the steps when going to bed, find 3 ducks in the bubble bath, count the number of red doors you walk passed on the way to Nursery.
+Use number words and counting in play and everyday situations.
+When your out shopping you could ask your child to help by asking them to get you 2 apples or 3 bananas, count the steps when going to bed, find 3 ducks in the bubble bath, and count the number of red doors you walk past on the way to school.